swarupv1/jinja2-deep-dive-day2/challenges/10-batfish/README.md

 # Challenge - Batfish

 The goal of this exercise is to learn about the common operations in Batfish.
-In You will learn how to interact with Batfish and work with its output.
+You will learn how to interact with Batfish and work with its output.

 For certain parts of this challenge you will need to refer to https://pybatfish.readthedocs.io/en/latest/questions.html to understand the question that we will need to ask.